CompellingNarr/NRT_RSS_Stream/Readme-project-creation.md

 workstation using Maven, a local Git repository was created, then a remote Git repository was created on github.com.

+Additional instructions are included to create other remote git repos.

 1. create maven project from the command line

   cd ~/Desktop/Projects